 We will assess responses to the assessment criteria at both stages of the nomination process.
 Each criterion is worth 10 points.
-The Committee will assess eligible nominations against the assessment criteria for the Knowledge Systems Prize and compare them to other eligible nominations.
+The Committee will assess eligible nominations against the assessment criteria for each Science Prize and compare them to other eligible nominations for that prize.